ModernDude/pynch/README.md

 (get-subs-crawl res fields)
 ```

-Returns a lazy seqence of maps for each submission located at or
+Returns a lazy sequence of maps for each submission located at or
 within res followed by the submissions on the next page and so on.
 The
 function will return submissions as long as it can find a 'more' page
 to grab.
-The function will sleep for *crawl-delay* seconds in between
+The function will sleep for \*crawl-delay\* seconds in between
 each request.
-Just as with the get-subsfunction, an optional fields
+Just as with the get-subs function, an optional fields
 collection can specified to define what data get is returned.

 **Warning**